josepablo134/microANN/README.md

 # Requirements

-uANN requires dynamic memory, not all the microcontrollers have any heap implemented in its stdlib, thats why this project assumes that is not available and uses uHeap (micro heap) as dependency.
+uANN requires dynamic memory, not all the microcontrollers have any heap implemented on its standard library, thats why this project assumes that is not available and uses uHeap (micro heap) as dependency.

  * uHeap from [microMiddlewares](git@github.com:josepablo134/microMiddlewares.git)